What Galileo does

 What it owns

-The company’s main focus is the Star Zinc project in Zambia, in which it holds a 95% interest with the remaining 5% held by the Zambian government.
+The company owns the Star Zinc project in Zambia, in which it holds a 95% interest with the remaining 5% held by the Zambian government.

 Aside from Star Zinc, the company also has interests in the Kashitu project, also located in Zambia, as well as a 15% interest in the Concordia copper project and a 38% stake in the Glenover rare earth project, both located in South Africa.